As Trump's tariffs take shape, is America really winning?

 But that's starting to change.

-Inflation is picking up, with both consumer inflation and a separate inflation gauge favored by the Fed showing prices increasing more than the previous month.
+Inflation is picking up, with both consumer inflation and a separate inflation gauge favored by the Federal Reserve showing prices increasing more than in the previous month.

 It got worse: The report said the U.S. had added a whopping 258,000 fewer jobs in the previous two months than first estimated.
 In response, Trump fired the top official who had been in charge of gathering the data, accusing her — without evidence — of having manipulated the numbers.